-The Identity-Defence Model also predicts that in cultures where allowances are made for gender-variance, such as in Samoa (Bartlett & Vasey, 2006) and Thailand (Winter, 2006) then the existence of cross-dressers and non-classical MF transsexualism would be fewer.
-There is evidence that this is the case (Lawrence, in press).
-Further discussion of this is given by Veale, Clarke, and Lomax,(2009a)
+The identity-defense model also predicts that in cultures in which allowances are made for gender variance, such as in Samoa (Bartlett & Vasey, 2006) and Thailand (Winter, 2006), then the existence of cross-dressers and nonclassical transwomen would be fewer.
+There is evidence that this is the case (Lawrence, 2010).
+Further discussion of this is given by Veale, Clarke, and Lomax (2009a).